Lastaapps/cvutbus/README.md

 ## Features

-- Departure times from Koleje Strahov and Dejvická station
+- The next departure time from the selected station
 - Notification with the following times (+ tile)
-- The notification can be automatically shown in the morning
+- The notification can be automatically shown in the morning (after an alarm)
-- Background data updating
+- Background data update
 - Large screen and landscape support

+## Transport connections

+- Koleje Strahov - Dejvická
+- Stadion Strahov - Karlovo náměstí
+- Lotyšská - Karlovo náměstí
+- Stadion Strahov - Anděl
+- Petřín - Úvaly